jruby/jruby-lint/README.md

 Here is a list of checks and options we'd like to implement:

-- Add in check for `` to make sure not execing ruby ...
 - Report on more threading and concurrency issues/antipatterns
   - arr.each {|x| arr.delete(x) }
 - Try to detect IO/File resource usage without blocks